Generic Name: emtricitabine (em-trye-SYE-ta-been) (Oral route)

 Store the capsules in a closed container at room temperature, away from heat, moisture, and direct light.

 Store the oral liquid in the refrigerator.
 Do not freeze.
-If the solution must be stored at room temperature, throw away any unused medicine after 3 months.
+You may also keep it at room temperature for up to 3 months.
+Throw away any unused oral liquid after 3 months.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur: